Five reasons why struggling readers benefit from using technology

 Embedded supports to empower readers

 Readers of digital text have customizable options not available in paper-based print.
 Supports can be used with various platforms and websites to remove barriers when engaging with text.
 These features enable students to develop skills independently and avoid having to interrupt their reading when they need help.
-An example of a tool that offers many types of supports to developing readers is Fluency Tutor for Google.
-Students can record themselves reading passages aloud, play back their recording to hear what they need to work on, and quickly access text-to-speech, dictionary, picture dictionary and translate tools to help them practice and improve their fluency and comprehension.

 The ability to adjust the way text is presented on the screen can make a huge difference for a struggling reader.
 It’s simple to change the font size and style to find something more readable.
 Students with dyslexia, for example, might benefit from switching to the Open Dyslexic typeface.
 The platform Newsela provides over 1,000 articles on a wide variety of topics that can be modified by reading level.
 Each article is offered at five different Lexile levels, allowing teachers and students to access the version of the text that best meets the needs of the reader.